mjchi7/voucher-pool/README.md

 ## Getting Started
 ### Using Docker Compose
+> Note: Currently the images is hosted in `mjchi7` private github registry
 1. Open up a terminal in the folder `voucherpool`
 2. Run `docker-compose up -d`
 3. The microservice is now available via the port :8080.

 ## Usage Reference
 For API usage reference, checkout the markdowns generated from the Postman collections in `docs/generated`.

+## Build
+To build the webapp, simply run the command in sequence

 ## Shortcomings/Caveats
 The following is a list of items that are lacking in this project: